civier/rsync_screen/README.md

 1. If the username in the target machine is identical to the username in source machine, TARGETUSER@ can be dropped (including the @ sign)

+2. If TARGETDIR already exists, the result of the command will be that the directory tree below SOURCEDIR will be combined with the existing directory tree below TARGETDIR on TARGETHOST.

-2. If TARGETDIR is a relative path (does not start with / or \~), the path will be relative to the home directory of TARGETUSER on TARGETHOST.
-If TARGETDIR is omitted, it is as if the user specified '\~' for TARGETDIR.
+3. If TARGETDIR is a relative path (does not start with / or \~), the path will be relative to the home directory of TARGETUSER on TARGETHOST.
+If TARGETDIR is omitted, it is as if the user specified '.' for TARGETDIR.

-3. If TARGETDIR already exists, the result of the command will be that the directory tree below SOURCEDIR will be combined with the existing directory tree below TARGETDIR on TARGETHOST.
+4. If TARGETDIR starts with '~', '~' will be substituted with the home directory of TARGETUSER on TARGETHOST.

 To download the script to your machine, please run